 - Leaving the car at home?
 Ask for a discount.
 Students over 100 miles away can typically save at least 16% on your insurance.

 - Encourage safe driving and discourage your student from lending the car out to roommates or friends.

 Secondly, evaluate your homeowner’s policy:

-- Personal possessions, are they covered?
+- Does insurance cover your personal possessions?
 Your policy may only cover dorm room belongings up to 10% of your total personal possession coverage.
 For example, if you have $50,000 in coverage, your student’s belongings will only be covered up to $5,000.

 - You may need a floater, replacement cost endorsement, or stand-alone policy for big-ticket items.

 - Does your policy extend to off-campus housing?
 You may need a renters policy for your student.

 - Updating your policy regularly is important to cover new belongings, and even pets!